10 Ways to Ensure Your Kids Are Ready for the School Year

 The start of the school season is upon us!
-With that, parents and caregivers may want to take a moment to consider some of the health and wellness issues that arise when kids return to the classroom.
-By going over a checklist ahead of time, families are far more likely to prevent problems rather than having to tackle them later.
+It’s time for parents and caregivers to consider some of the health and wellness issues that arise when kids return to the classroom.
+By going over a checklist ahead of time, families are more likely to prevent problems rather than having to tackle them later.

-In addition to having fun, studying hard and staying safe, here are several back-to-school tips to consider:
+In addition to studying hard and staying safe, here are 10 back-to-school tips to consider:

 Every school year comes with new challenges and experiences.
 This is particularly true during major transitions, such as graduating or moving to a new school.

 It’s important to talk to your child about what to expect and what they’re experiencing.
-Frequent and open communication with your child or teenager is the best way to gauge how they’re handling change.
+Frequent and open communication is the best way to gauge how they’re handling change.
 Remember to empathize with their feelings and be mindful that worrying or feeling overwhelmed may be completely normal experiences.
 After all, major transitions are difficult for people of all ages!

-Before life turns hectic with school and other commitments, take some time to evaluate your home environment.
-Are there any possible stressors, such as family conflict, loss of a loved one, trauma, financial difficulties or mental health or substance abuse issues?
+Before life turns hectic with school, take time to evaluate your home environment.
+Are there any possible stressors, such as family conflict, loss of a loved one, trauma, financial difficulties, mental health or substance abuse issues?
 All of these may have a significant effect on your child’s mental and emotional well-being and should be addressed immediately.

 Did you know that studies show children who consume a nutritious breakfast each morning have increased energy and better concentration in school?
 If you’re trying to start your family on a healthier breakfast routine, consider transitioning into better eating habits as the school year starts.
 That means avoiding sugary cereals and greasy fast food.
 Instead, a healthy breakfast should include a protein, vegetable and/or fruit, and a small portion of carbohydrates.

-Check with your child’s school to see if a healthy school breakfast option is available.
+Check with your child’s school to see if a healthy school breakfast option is available there.

-Kids who eat healthy foods during the school day also feel more energetic and focused.
-Just remember to plan ahead and monitor what children — especially teenagers — are eating.
+Kids who eat healthy foods during the school day feel more energetic and focused.
+Remember to plan ahead and monitor what your children are eating.
 A healthy lunch includes a meat or plant-based protein, vegetables, fruit and a small portion of carbohydrates.
-Keep in mind that foods are in their most nutritious form when eaten whole, so avoid processed foods whenever possible.
+Keep in mind that foods are in their most nutritious form when eaten whole, which means avoiding processed foods when possible.

 Choosing a backpack can be an exciting part of preparing for the school year.
-When selecting a backpack, make sure to look for straps that are wide and padded, and a bag with a padded back.
-A proper-fitting backpack sits at the level of your child’s waist and is best worn with a strap on each shoulder to avoid back muscle strain.
+Make sure to look for straps that are wide and padded, and a bag with a padded back.
+A proper-fitting backpack sits at the level of your child’s waist and is best worn with a strap on each shoulder to avoid muscle strain.
 Try to involve your child in selecting a backpack that is fun and personal to their style too!

 School sports are an excellent way for kids to engage in physical activity, build character and enjoy healthy social interactions.
-Before school sports begin, help your child choose sports that they’re interested in.
-Consider the timing of each sport’s season and aim for a balance throughout the year.
-For children trying out a new sport, it’s also best to research what sort of conditioning is required in advance.
-In the interest of safety, encourage your child to participate in pre-season conditioning through the school or individually.
-This will help them prepare for the rigorous training ahead.
+Before school sports begin, help your child choose sports they’re interested in.
+Consider the timing of each sport season and aim for a balance throughout the year.
+It’s also best to research what sort of conditioning is required.
+In the interest of safety, encourage your child to participate in preseason conditioning through the school or individually.

 Screen time has become an ongoing battle in many households, starting from a very early age.
-Know that you’re not alone and that if you’re thinking about limiting screen time, you’re already headed in the right direction.
+Know that you’re not alone.
+If you’re thinking about limiting screen time, you’re already headed in the right direction.
 While screens may provide a small amount of educational opportunities, for the most part, the negative effects far outweigh the benefits.

 When posting back-to-school photos of your child, do not include any personal identifying information.
 Avoid any information that may help someone to locate your child or steal their identity.
-This includes middle and last name, date of birth, school and class or teacher’s name.
-Assume that anything you post can be hacked or seen by the public and teach your kids to be careful about what information they share as well.
+This includes the middle and last name, date of birth, school and class or teacher’s name.
+Assume that anything you post can be hacked or seen by the public.
+Teach your kids to be careful about what information they share as well.

-After you’re done preparing for another new school year, make sure to enjoy the moment!
-Plan a celebratory dinner, enjoy some music together, or sit down and have everyone list their goals and hopes for the year.
+After you’re done preparing for a new school year, try to enjoy the moment!
+Plan a celebratory dinner, enjoy some music together or sit down and have everyone list their goals and hopes for the year.
 Whatever your ritual, we hope your family has a safe, healthy and successful school year.

 Choose a Smart Start to a Healthy School Year